-6. Building Height

-Maximum building heights are established in the Development Standards of this VDPP (see Figure 3.3.A).
+- Building Height Maximum building heights are established in the Development Standards of this VDPP (see Figure 3.3.A). - Solar Collectors Solar collectors may be permitted at locations approved by the WVRC. - 8.
+Exterior Planting and Furniture

-7) Solar Collectors

-Solar collectors may be permitted at locations approved by the WVRC.

-8. Exterior Planting and Furniture

-Open space areas are to be landscaped in accordance with the landscape theme established by the VDPB, as may be amended from time to time, consistent with these Standards, as well as modifications for individual Purchaser/ Lessee identity, as approved by the WVRC.
+Open space areas are to be landscaped in accordance with the landscape theme established by the VDPB, as may be amended from time to time, landscaping shall also be consistent with these Standards.
+Modifications for individual Purchaser/Lessee identity, will be permitted as approved by the WVRC.
 Purchaser/Lessee shall be permitted to place flower pots, window boxes, planters, and furniture within their entrance areas, subject to approval of the WVRC.